saikirangurijal/cloudcentersuite/Content/WebServer/Tomcat9/README.md

 - CloudCenter 5.x.x and above
 - Knowledge on how to use Workload Manager
 - Supported OS: CentOS/Ubuntu
-- Supported clouds: Google and Azure.
+- Supported clouds: Google, Amazon and Azure.

 #### Before you start